mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Ecosystem.md

 # Ecosystem overview

-MD80 x CANdle is a system of brushless actuator controllers (MD80) and translator devices (CANdle) used for interfacing with them.
+MD x CANdle is a system of brushless actuator controllers (MD80) and translator devices (CANdle) used for interfacing with them.
 MD80-based actuators can be used in advanced robotic projects like quadrupedal robots, robotic manipulators, exoskeletons, gimbals, and many more.

 ## MD80